 Supportive Housing in Northeast Florida

-River Region Human Services provides housing through the Assisted Living Facility (ALF), the Rogerson House, and Andy’s Place.
-The ALF is for persons with a mental or physical health disability.
+River Region Human Services provides housing through the Rogerson House and Andy’s Place.
 The Rogerson House provides housing for persons transitioning from jail or prison.
 Andy’s Place is for persons that are currently homeless with a substance abuse and/or mental health disorder, or who have a history of criminal activity.
 These housing opportunities are designed for single individuals and provide supportive services onsite and through the community.
-Our ALF and Andy’s Place housing programs are made available through HOPWA (Housing Opportunities for Persons Living with HIV/AIDS) funding and based upon income.
+Our Andy’s Place housing programs are made available through HOPWA (Housing Opportunities for Persons Living with HIV/AIDS) funding and based upon income.
 For details regarding River Region’s housing programs, call 904-899-6300 ext.
 4217.

 Rogerson Halfway House